We realise that it's a struggle, financially, for most of us. However, there are many ways to help BODHI other than by giving us money.

 In summary: (a) think and study; (b) meditate; (c) get involved with other activists; (d) consider helping BODHI directly, eg by volunteering to help with some of our administrative tasks

 (a) The most important way to help is to think about and study the issues of inequality, unfairness and environmental harm in the world.
 If you do that, regularly, it is almost guaranteed to make you an activist - because the more you think about it the more you will realise how unfair it is.
 (If you think, but don't act, then it may well lead to depression!)

-(c) there are many groups, other than BODHI working for environmental and social justice.
+(c) there are many groups, other than BODHI, working for environmental and social justice.
 We don't have a monopoly.
-But I do worry about approaches to aid that risk creating dependency, and I also, in general, think limited resources are better used for many people rather than one (eg helping 100 people get primary school education than a handful go to university) - though there can be exceptions.
+But I do worry about approaches to aid that risk creating dependency (e.g. child sponsorship) and I also, in general, think limited resources are better used for many people rather than one (eg helping 100 people get primary school education than a handful go to university) - though there can be exceptions.
 I also disagree with faith based aid approaches which try to convert recipients.
 I believe one's religion is irrelevant = what matters are one's actions.
 But BODHI does discriminate in favour of the "deserving" poor, i.e. recipients who we believe are more likely to use the opportunities that BODHI can provide to lift themselves (and even better, others) out of poverty.

-(d) Finally, BODHI Australia is very small, with only about ten people actively involved in administration in most years.
-If you are keen and feel that you have something to offer then please contact us at firstname.lastname@example.org.
+(e) Finally, BODHI Australia is very small, with only about ten people actively involved in administration in most years.
+If you are keen and feel that you have something to offer then please contact us at email@example.com.
 You could start by giving suggestions about this website.
 You can also spread the word.

 Image: Christmas bell flower above Lake Cygnet, Tasmania, summer 2016-7 (photo Charles Chadwick, with permission)